apache/doris/docs/en/administrator-guide/config/fe_config.md

 If this parameter is' True ', the error 'Failed to find enough host in all Backends with storage medium with storage medium is SSD, need 3'.

 If this parameter is' False ', no error is reported when the table is built.
 Instead, the table is built on a disk with 'HDD' as the storage medium.

+### `thrift_server_type`

+This configuration represents the service model used by The Thrift Service of FE, is of type String and is case-insensitive.

+If this parameter is 'SIMPLE', then the 'TSimpleServer' model is used, which is generally not suitable for production and is limited to test use.

+If the parameter is 'THREADED', then the 'TThreadedSelectorServer' model is used, which is a non-blocking I/O model, namely the master-slave Reactor model, which can timely respond to a large number of concurrent connection requests and performs well in most scenarios.

+If this parameter is `THREAD_POOL`, then the `TThreadPoolServer` model is used, the model for blocking I/O model, use the thread pool to handle user connections, the number of simultaneous connections are limited by the number of thread pool, if we can estimate the number of concurrent requests in advance, and tolerant enough thread resources cost, this model will have a better performance, the service model is used by default.